Discover 15 small business ideas you can start easily, from freelance gigs to service-based ideas, perfect for new and aspiring entrepreneurs.

 Dropshipping is an innovative fulfilment method that uses a third party supplier to deliver your product to your customers.
 Essentially, you can sell thousands of products without having any stock or inventory.
 Your customer places an order with you, you send the order to the third party supplier and provide them with delivery details, and they take it from there.

-If you’re a nutrition nut this may be a small business idea for you!
+If you’re a nutrition nut this may be a small business opportunity for you!

 Selling yourself is something most people battle with, so it’s great to find somebody that can turn your real-life experience into a wonderful summary that highlights your best assets.